-10. The STYLO-GLOSSUS-Arises, tendinous and fleshy, from the styloid process, and from a ligament jaw.
+10. The STYLO-GLOSSUS-Arises, tendinous and fleshy, from the styloid process, and from a ligament that connects that process to the angle of the lower jaw.
 It descends, and becomes broader, but less thick.

 Inserted into the root of the tongue, runs along its side, and is insensibly lost near its tip.